lroberts77/js-coding-challenges/8th-kyu/isArray/README.md

-blackAndWhite(5,13) should return "It's a fake array" blackAndWhite([5,13]) should return "It's a black array" blackAndWhite([5,12]) should return "It's a white array" Using string template and ternary operator can make your work easier.
+blackAndWhite(5,13) should return "It's a fake array" blackAndWhite([5,13]) should return "It's a black array" blackAndWhite([5,12]) should return "It's a white array" using string template and ternary operator can make your work easier.